NoRedInk/ruby-style-guide/README.md

     # good
     do_something if something

-    # good - dealing with a boolean
+    # good:  dealing with a boolean
     def value_set?
       !@some_boolean.nil?
     end